Contact

 About Me

-I am currently an undergraduate student in Mason Gross School of the Arts and pursuing a BFA in Filmmaking at Rutgers University.
-I hope to gain experience in all aspects of the filmmaking process while still gathering new skills taught to me both in and outside of the classroom.
+I graduated Mason Gross School of the Arts May 2025, and I pursued a BFA in Filmmaking at Rutgers University.
+I gained experience in all aspects of the filmmaking process while still gathering new skills taught to me both in and outside of the classroom.
 Presently, I'm interested in the intersection between poetry and film, as well as incorporating ideas of personal experiences as topics of my films.
 Growing up speaking Cantonese, I am bilingual and comfortable translating to and from English.

 Resume